Click To Call:

 Missouri follows a “pure comparative negligence” rule, allowing accident victims to recover damages even if they are partially at fault.
 Under this rule, the compensation you can receive is reduced by the percentage of fault attributed to you.
 For instance, if you are found to be 30% at fault for the accident, your compensation will be reduced by 30%.

-This means that even if you played a role in causing the accident, you can still recover a portion of your damages, but your share of the fault will limit your recovery.
-This principle is detailed in Missouri Revised Statutes Section 537.765, which governs how comparative negligence is applied in civil cases.
+This means that in accordance with Missouri Section 537.067, even if you played a role in causing the accident, you can still recover a portion of your damages, but your share of the fault will limit your recovery.

-For example, if you’re involved in a car accident in St. Louis and the investigation reveals you were speeding.
-At the same time, the other driver ran a red light, and both parties might share responsibility for the crash.
+Say you were involved in a car accident in St. Louis and the investigation reveals you were speeding, but at the the same time, the other driver ran a red light.
 If the court determines that you were 20% at fault and the other driver was 80% at fault, you would still be eligible to recover 80% of your total damages.

-In a St. Louis auto accident lawsuit, you can seek compensation for various damages associated with the accident.
+After a car accident in St. Louis, Missouri, you can seek compensation for various damages associated with the accident.
 These are generally categorized into two main groups: economic and non-economic.

 Economic damages are quantifiable losses with clear financial records to support the claim.
 They include: